Who can become a Foster Carer?

 What are the payments and allowances?

 Foster carers are entitled to a fee and maintenance allowance, dependent on the age and needs of the child, to support in looking after them.
 Having “self-employed” status, it is the responsibility of foster carers to manage their own tax returns.
-Fostering Network are able to offer more information and support and guidance with regards to managing tax returns.
+Fostering Network is able to offer more information and support and guidance with regards to managing tax returns.

 Do I need to give up work?